bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 #### Semantics of Enumeration Values

-Each value in the list may have an ontology term IRI attached to it that specifies the precise meaning of the value.
+Each value in the list may have an ontology term identifier attached to it that specifies the precise meaning of the value.
 Terms may be drawn from any published ontology.
-The identifiers for terms MUST be fully qualified Internationalized Resource Identifiers (IRIs).
+The identifiers for terms MUST follow the syntax described in the [Ontology Term Identifiers](#ontology-term-identifiers) section below.
 While not required, we strongly recommend that term identifiers are resolvable.

 To attach terms to values the following syntax, with square and round brackets (inspired by Markdown) is used: